Nycto/safegl-nim/README.md

 If your program compiles, your app should render.
 And if it doesn't, you should get a descriptive error message telling you why.

+* Uses Enums instead of arbitrary constants
+* Distinct types for all IDs
+* Uses macros to automatically bind Nim objects into things like Vertex Buffers and Uniforms
+* Basic texture loading methods
+* Abstraction for compiling and using shaders

 ## Example

 For a fully functioning example, [look here](https://github.com/Nycto/safegl-nim/blob/master/example/src/example.nim)